Last updated on 11/26/2018

-This website is a regularly updated collaborative resource between the Department of Residence and the LGBT* Center for LGBTQ+ or ally students who are interested in learning more about LGBTQ-friendly housing options on campus or in the local community.
+This website is a regularly updated collaborative resource between the Department of Residence and Gender & Sexuality Services for LGBTQ+ or ally students who are interested in learning more about LGBTQ-friendly housing options on campus or in the local community.
 Please use the questions below to learn more about options on our campus.

 What kind of housing options exist at UNI?